 1. BLE for indoor location tracking:

-One of the main advantages of BLE is that it can be utilised for precise locations inside when GPS cannot be used.
+One of the main advantages of BLE is that it can be utilized for precise locations inside when GPS cannot be used.
 Businesses may employ BLE-enabled devices as beacons, broadcasting data to all nearby devices rather than having one-to-one communication.
 The position of the beacon may then be determined by devices capable of processing that data, such as phones, or simply catching and relaying it further, such as access points.
-This is why BLE is widely utilised in interior navigation systems, such as those used in shopping malls to offer customers GPS-like indoor mapping to assist them to find their favourite store.
+This is why BLE is widely utilized in interior navigation systems, such as those used in shopping malls to offer customers GPS-like indoor mapping to assist them in finding their favorite store.
 Retail software for indoor positioning, on the other hand, offers a wider range of uses.

 2. BLE for safety: